MediaComem/comem-archidep/ex/wopr-deployment.md

   reinterpreted on-the-fly as with PHP; the process must be restarted so that the code is reloaded into memory).

-> :gem: In the automated deployment exercice, it is mentionned that the
+> :gem: In the automated deployment exercise, it is mentioned that the
 > application will no longer work after changing the path to the repository in
 > the nginx configuration.
 In the case of the WOPR application, it will
 > continue to work, because the application serves its static files on its